Principal risks and uncertainties

 Ensuring continued alignment between a rapidly evolving business environment and qualifications, capabilities and talent of our workforce across the globe is an increasingly complex process.
 At the same time, it determines to a large extent the success of our organization.

-- Fully embed leadership behaviors in our Performance and Development Dialog annual appraisal
+- Fully embed values and behaviors in our Performance and Development Dialog annual appraisal

 Management of change

-- Focus on core principles and values to set desired behavioral changes in motion
+- Focus on core principles and values and embed these in reward systems to set desired behavioral changes in motion

-- Accelerate the adoption of a new organizational model through the creation of a Planning and Transformation Office
+- Support adoption of a new organization model through the creation of a Planning and Transformation Office, including a network of Regional Transformation Leads

-- Continue the journey of creating fit-for-purpose support functions to drive synergies and standardization and leverage expertise at a company-wide level
+- Continue the journey of creating fit-for-purpose support functions to drive synergies and standardization at a company-wide level

-Board of Management’s statement on the condensed half-year 2018 financial statements and the interim management report.
+Board of Management’s statement on the condensed consolidated half-year 2019 financial statements and the interim management report.

 To the best of our knowledge:

-- The condensed financial statements in this half-year financial report 2018 give a true and fair view of our assets and liabilities, financial position at June 30, 2018, and of the result of our consolidated operations for the first-half year of 2018.
+- The condensed consolidated financial statements in this half-year financial report 2019 give a true and fair view of our assets and liabilities, financial position at June 30, 2019, and of the result of our consolidated operations for the first-half year of 2019.

 The Board of Management